pyrfume/PyrfumeCodefest/README.md

 Next, we have beginner code for looking at the Dravnieks Odor Atlas [here](https://github.com/pyrfume/PyrfumeCodefest/blob/main/Teaching%20Materials/Starter%20Code%20Explore%20Dravnieks%20Atlas.R).
 An introduction to the dataset is [here](https://twitter.com/JLand52/status/1514634622327353345).
 The first 18 lines will show you how to load in the data and look at it.
 Lines 21-27 will show you how to make a principal component analysis plot.
 Lines 29+ will show you how to visualize a specific odor as a spider/radar plot.

-if you want to see a completed version of the graph and tweak from there.

 ## Guidelines
 (modified from [#TidyTuesday](https://github.com/rfordatascience/tidytuesday) )